-- The amounts reflected in the table represent the actual amounts paid to the named executive officers in the applicable year and are not annualized. - The amounts listed are equal to the aggregate grant date fair value computed in accordance with ASC 718.
-Additional information related to the calculation of the compensation cost is set forth in Note 10 of the Notes to Consolidated Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2017.
-All of these awards were granted under our stock incentive plans. - (3) The amounts set forth in this column for 2017 reflect a cash performance bonus that was paid in 2018 but was earned based upon obtaining 2017 financial performance goals.
-For further discussion of these bonus payments, see the Compensation Discussion and Analysis section of this proxy statement. - The amounts for 2017 represent (i) for Mr. Rapino, an automobile allowance of \$60,000, a medical exam and a tax gross-up payment in respect thereof, and other small items; (ii) for Mr. Berchtold, a company contribution under a 401(k) savings plan, tickets to Live Nation events for certain friends and family members, tickets to certain sporting and music industry events of \$67,230, a membership to the House of Blues Foundation Room, and other small items (iii) for Mr. Rowles, a company contribution under a 401(k) savings plan and tickets to Live Nation events for certain friends and family members, and (iv) for Ms. Willard, a company contribution under a 401(k) savings plan, tickets to Live Nation events for certain friends and family members, tickets to certain sporting and music industry events of \$47,240, and other small items.
-Mr. Capo did not receive perquisites and personal benefits aggregating to more than \$10,000 during 2017.
+(1) The amounts reflected in the table represent the actual amounts paid to the named executive officers in the applicable year and are not annualized.

+(2) The amounts listed are equal to the aggregate grant date fair value computed in accordance with ASC 718.
+Additional information related to the calculation of the compensation cost is set forth in Note 11 of the Notes to Consolidated Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2018.
+All of these awards were granted under our stock incentive plans.

+(3) The amounts set forth in this column for 2018 reflect a cash performance bonus that was paid in 2019 but was earned based upon obtaining 2018 financial performance goals.
+For further discussion of these bonus payments, see the Compensation Discussion and Analysis section of this proxy statement.

+(4) The amounts for 2018 represent (i) for Mr. Rapino, an automobile allowance of \$77,500, travel related costs for family members of \$77,704, a medical exam and a tax gross-up payment in respect thereof, tickets to certain sporting events, and other small items; (ii) for Mr. Berchtold, a company contribution under a 401(k) savings plan, tickets to Live Nation events for certain friends and family members, tickets to certain sporting industry events of \$80,687, and other small items (iii) for Mr. Rowles, a company contribution under a 401(k) savings plan and tickets to Live Nation events for certain friends and family members, tickets to certain sporting industry events of \$80,687, and other small items (iii) for Mr. Rowles, a company contribution under a 401(k) savings plan and tickets to Live Nation events for certain friends and family members, and (iv) for Ms. Willard, a company contribution under a 401(k) savings plan, tickets to Live Nation events for certain friends and family members, tickets to certain sporting industry events of \$60,993, and other small items.
+Mr. Capo did not receive perquisites and personal benefits aggregating to more than \$10,000 during 2018.

-2017 Grants of Plan-Based Awards
+2018 Grants of Plan-Based Awards

-The following table sets forth certain information with respect to grants of plan-based awards for the fiscal year ended December 31, 2017 to the named executive officers.
+The following table sets forth certain information with respect to grants of plan-based awards for the fiscal year ended December 31, 2018 to the named executive officers.